I do a great job running my business, but not marketing it--what should I do?

 I have 20 years experience in high quality collision repair.
 My auto body shop is more like a home cooked meal than the normal fast food auto body shops that just look at their customers like a number and a paycheck.
 I offer interest free financing on customers deductibles and can sometimes wave them altogether.
 I work well with all insurance companies but not for them.
 I have a small shop so the overhead is lower, and that enables me to afford the best materials.
 I am personally responsible for all repairs and customer service.
 My customers actually get to talk to the guy who is repairing their car.
 I have also built and painted many award winning custom cars and bikes where quality is judged by the best.
 I am proficient in all facets of auto body repair and if I can't fix something I have a network of craftsmen I can contact to fix what I can't.
 My weakest point is selling myself as I am not knowledgeable in marketing and I have little capital to put towards marketing.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Marketing is like air--without it your business cannot thrive as well as it could.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »Marketing is like air--without it your business cannot thrive as well as it could.
 Think of it as a mindset and sets of actions that you implement in a very strategic fashion.
 Even if you have limited capital, you need to create a budget for different kinds of initiatives to help get the word out about all the great stuff you do in your auto body shop.

 Ideally you should allocate 10 percent of your gross revenues a year to fund a variety of strategic actions that all leverage each other.
 Since I'm sure you would not recommend that people attempt to do their own body work (and expect sterling results) you need to think the same way about your marketing plan and tools by outsourcing those tasks to professionals who can deliver superior results to you.
 On a limited budget that could mean doing some or all of the following: